UnkindPartition/tasty/README.md

                            the exit code
   --hide-successes         Do not print tests that passed successfully --color never|always|auto
-                           When to use colored output (default: 'auto') --ansi-tricks ARG        Enable various ANSI terminal tricks.
-Can be set to 'true' (default) or 'false'.
+                           When to use colored output (default: auto) --ansi-tricks ARG        Enable various ANSI terminal tricks.
+Can be set to 'true' or 'false'. (default: true) --smallcheck-depth NUMBER
-  --smallcheck-depth NUMBER
-                           Depth to use for smallcheck tests --quickcheck-tests NUMBER
+                           Depth to use for smallcheck tests --smallcheck-max-count NUMBER
+                           Maximum smallcheck test count --quickcheck-tests NUMBER
+                           Number of test cases for QuickCheck to generate.
+                           Underscores accepted: e.g. 10_000_000
-                           Number of test cases for QuickCheck to generate --quickcheck-replay SEED Random seed to use for replaying a previous test run (use same --quickcheck-max-size) --quickcheck-show-replay Show a replay token for replaying tests
+  --quickcheck-replay SEED Random seed to use for replaying a previous test run
+                           (use same --quickcheck-max-size)
+  --quickcheck-show-replay Show a replay token for replaying tests